qantas

 Read more about Qantas Points-earning credit cards here.

 There are a number of other ways to earn bonus Qantas Points.
 We’ve highlighted some popular examples below.
-For further reading, we also have a list of 25 ways to earn even more Qantas Points.
+For further reading, we also have a list of the best ways to build a balance of Qantas Points in 2025.

 Earning Qantas Points with flights

-First and foremost, you can earn Qantas Points on eligible fares purchased and flown with Qantas, Jetstar, Emirates and Oneworld partner airlines.
+First and foremost, you can earn Qantas Points on eligible fares purchased and flown with Qantas, Jetstar, Emirates, oneworld Alliance airlines and other selected partners.
 The number of points earned depends primarily on the airline, route, cabin class and your Qantas Frequent Flyer status tier.

 Use the Qantas Points Calculator to work out how many points you could be earning on your next trip.
 Also, see if there are any Qantas bonus points promotions available for your bookings.
 Be sure to enter your Qantas Frequent Flyer number into the booking where possible.